Mary Laura Philpott – I Miss You When I Blink

 As she cranks out pieces for the New York Times and Real Simple and Garden and Gun, it seems Mary Laura has no shortage of experiences she weaves into stories readers can relate to.

 “My brain has two parallel tracks running at all times,” says Mary Laura.
 On the one path, she ponders life transitions, phases we all navigate, and the passage of time.
-On the other track roll the distracted thoughts that pop into her head.
+On the other track roll the distracting thoughts that pop into her head.
 Oh, there’s a turtle.
 Look at the changing leaves.
 It’s peach season.

 And the sections aimed at starting over or forgiving yourself are always the parts she writes last.
 She’d love to describe the funny situations and omit the “personal stuff floating around in my heart and mind,” but Mary Laura knows she can’t.
 Or the essay won’t work.